+The homes completed through the rehabilitation program this year were from extremely low (<30% of area median increase).
+It is (20% of a real median increase).
 The homes completed through the rehabilitation program this year were from extremely low (<30% of area median income), low (31% to <50% of area median income), and moderate (51% to <80% of area median income) families.